-Category A: Service industries was calculated by; Allocated population/overall population multiply by sample size in step 4. that is 800/2,630\347 106 respondents from service industries.
+Category A: Service industries were calculated by the allocated population/overall population multiplied by sample size in step 4. which is 800/2,630\347 106 respondents from service industries.

 Category B: Merchandise industries 600/2,630\347 79 respondents